jerrywardlow/p2tournament/README.md

 - `python tournament_test.py`

-This will produce a wonderful success message letting us know that we actually understand what we are doing.
+This will produce a wonderful success message letting us know that we have properly generated our PostgreSQL database and that our `tournament.py` module meets all the functionality requirements.

 - `1.
 Old matches can be deleted.`
 - `2.
 Player records can be deleted.`